jeffinjojo/crypto_webscraping/README.md

 This project was my first experience using Python libraries like Selenium, Matplotlib and pandas.
-Due to my keen interest in financial markets, in particular the cryptocurrency market, I wanted to build a web scraper that tracks live cryptocurrency data from coinmarketcap.com and visualises the market cap of the top 10 cryptocurrencies in the market.
+Due to my keen interest in financial markets, in particular the cryptocurrency market, I wanted to build a web scraper that tracks live cryptocurrency data from coinmarketcap.com and the visualises the market cap of the top 10 cryptocurrencies in the market using matplotlib an pandas.

 I started by learning Selenium, which is needed to interact with a dynamic, JavaScript-heavy website such as Coinmarketcap, using XPath to navigate changing page structures.